Ivordir/Okolors/README.md

 The Okolors binary supports jpeg, png, gif, and qoi images by default.
 See the [features](#features) section for more info.

+For more specific information regarding the `okolors` library see the [docs.rs](https://docs.rs/okolors/latest/okolors/) page as well.

 # Examples